realm/realm-js/contrib/guide-memory-leaks.md

 Since both Node.js and Chrome are using the V8 JavaScript engine, we can use the Chromium dev-tools to inspect the process on any of our supported development platforms.

-Run the process with the `--inspect` (or `--inspect-brk` to pause the process until the debugger attach) runtime parameter:
+Run the process with the `--inspect` (or `--inspect-brk` to pause the process until the debugger attaches) runtime parameter:

 ```
 node --inspect index.js
 ```

-Navigate a Chromium browser to and click the "inspect" link next to the target representing the Node.js process
+Navigate a Chromium browser to the URL below and click the "inspect" link next to the target representing the Node.js process

 ```
 chrome://inspect